bitherder/qmk_firmware/keyboards/planck/keymaps/bitherder/a.typ

  :fingers are.
 The way to do this is to have a special place for each finger.
  :This key is called the HOME position.
  :
- :Place the first finger of your right hand on the J-key.
-Now, place your second :finger on the K-key, your third finger on the L-key, and your fourth-finger on
+ :Place the first finger of your right hand on the S-key.
+Now, place your second :finger on the I-key, your third finger on the T-key, and your fourth-finger on :the P-key.
- :the ;-key (the one with the : and ; on it).
  :
- :Similarly place the four fingers of your left hand on the F, D, S, and A-keys.
+ :Similarly place the four fingers of your left hand on the N, E, R, and A-keys.
  :Place your right thumb over the SPACE bar.
 (Henceforth, always hit the SPACE :bar with this thumb.)
 Now, lift all your fingers slightly so that they are :poised just over the keys.
 Each finger should be just barely touching its home :key.
 This is an electronic keyboard and does not take much pressure to ac- :cidentally press the key down.
  :
- :Above the D-key is the E-key.
-Above the K-key is the I-key.
+ :Above the E-key is the ,-key.
+Above the I-key is the U-key.
 Learn these :positions well.
 Whenever you are about to type a line, look at your fingers and :make sure they are in the HOME position.
 Then don't look at them again.

-*:_Q_R_L2
+*:_A_R_L2
 T:
  :			DRILL PATTERNS
  :